Community & Conservation Laikipia Loldia House Masai Mara

 A huge thank you to the team that made it happen

-An experience like this doesn’t just happen; it’s a genuine team effort, and we are overflowing with gratitude for our entire team that came together to create the magic.
+An experience like this doesn’t happen overnight; it’s a genuine team effort, and we are truly grateful to our entire team that came together to create the magic.

-The flawless organisation and boundless energy began with our CITW Coordinator, Sharon, who made each child feel truly seen and welcomed.
-She was supported by the incredible hard work of our Community Liaison Officer, Julius, who not only managed Private Camp but also handled logistics, park fees, acted as a guide, and was present throughout all camp activities to ensure everything ran smoothly.
+The flawless organisation and boundless energy began with our CITW Coordinator, Sharon, who made each child feel genuinely seen and welcomed.
+She was supported by the hard work of our Community Liaison Officer, Julius, who not only helped to manage Private Camp over the camp dates but also handled many of the vehicle logistics, park fees, acted as a guide, and was present throughout all camp activities to ensure everything ran smoothly.

-Once at the camp, Manager James and his entire team were invaluable, managing every detail with precision and efficiency.
-The passion and punctuality of the core guiding team brought the Mara to life.
-In a true show of teamwork, they were joined by Mungai and Dominic from the workshop, who stepped in as guides, and Rhoda and Hellen from housekeeping, who assisted with the departmental tours.
+Governors’ Camp Manager James and his entire team were invaluable, managing every detail with precision and efficiency.
+The passion and punctuality of our guiding team brought the Mara to life.
+In a true show of Governors’ Camp teamwork, Mungai and Dominic from the workshop stepped in as guides when needed, whilst Rhoda and Hellen from housekeeping assisted with the departmental tours of the camp.

-The delicious meals that fueled the fun were planned and prepared by Chef Philip, Chef Tito, and the rest of the kitchen team.
-Waiters Tony and Daniel provided non-stop, smiling service, while Daniel and the other camp askaris (night security guards) ensured every campfire talk was safe and memorable.
-We also send a huge thank you to the hardworking housekeepers who kept everything running smoothly behind the scenes.
+The delicious meals were planned and prepared by Chef Philip, Chef Tito, and the rest of the kitchen team.
+Waiters Tony and Daniel provided non-stop service, while Daniel and the other camp askaris (night security guards) ensured every campfire talk was safe and memorable.
+We also send a huge thank you to all of the hardworking housekeepers and other support staff who kept everything running smoothly behind the scenes.

-This dedication extended far beyond the Mara camp.
-Our thanks go to Manager Joshua from Mugie, who personally picked up the Mugie school children at 5 am to meet their bus, and to Manager Abu from Loldia, who similarly assisted with transfers for the TAFA Eco-Club children.
-We are also grateful for the dedicated Eco-Mentors who joined from the schools, sharing in the fun and learning alongside their students.
+The dedication from our teams extended far beyond the Mara camps.
+Our thanks go to Manager Joshua from Governors’ Mugie, who personally picked up the Mugie school children at 5 am to meet their bus, and to Relief Manager Abu from Loldia House, who similarly assisted with transfers for the TAFA Eco-Club children.
+We are also grateful for the seven Eco-Mentors who joined from the schools and partner organisations, sharing in all of the fun and learning alongside their students.

-Finally, none of this would be possible without the unwavering support of the wider CITW programme and our Governors’ Camp Collection and Wilderness leadership, who give us the foundation to make these life-changing camps a reality.
+Finally, none of this would be possible without the unwavering support of the wider CITW programme team and our Governors’ Camp Collection and Wilderness leadership, who provide us with the foundation to make these life-changing camps a reality.

 Join us in making a difference.